imodeljs/imodel-query-agent/README.md

 # imodel-query-agent

+> NOTE: This repository has been archived and all future updates to the [imodel-query-agent](https://github.com/imodeljs/imodeljs-samples/tree/master/agent-app/query-agent) will be made in the [iModel.js Samples](https://github.com/imodeljs/imodeljs-samples) repository.

 Copyright © 2019 Bentley Systems, Incorporated.
 All rights reserved.

 imodel-query-agent is an example of an [agent](https://imodeljs.github.io/iModelJs-docs-output//learning/app/#imodel-agents) that illustrates use of the iModel.js API to listen and query changes made to iModels on the iModelHub.
 A separate optional [imodel-changeset-test-utility](https://github.com/imodeljs/imodel-changeset-test-utility) can be used to generate sample change sets that can then be consumed by this sample.